 Finances and Student Support

 All Neuroscience students who maintain satisfactory progress in the program are supported with a salary and/or stipend/fellowship.
-The salary rate normally exceeds the NIH predoctoral stipend level and is very competitive with our peer institutions (the current stipend level is $2850/month or $34,200/year).
+The salary rate normally exceeds the NIH predoctoral stipend level and is very competitive with our peer institutions (the UW current stipend level is $3434/month or $41,208/year).
 Applicants are encouraged to apply for National Science Foundation or other individual fellowships.
 Most Neuroscience students also qualify for a variety of NIH institutional training grants awarded to the University of Washington.

 Neuroscience students receive tuition waivers as long as they are enrolled as full-time students and maintain satisfactory progress.
 The waivers include basic tuition (operating & tech fees) for Tier I graduate students.
 Students who are not residents of Washington State also receive waivers for the non-resident tuition portion, but are highly encouraged to establish residency after their first year.
 Students are usually only responsible for the student activity fees and the student UPASS which combined are approximately $320 per quarter.